anamikatyagi/data-x_public/L12_SQL/README.md

 .

 .
-*These examples are inspired by the Lectures given in CS61A the Fall of 2014.*
+*These exercises are inspired by the Lectures in CS61A (Fall 2014).*